hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-09-28-introducing-dewobble.markdown

 ## Combined projection change and stabilisation

-Another distinguishing feature of Dewobble is that it performs both projection changes and stabilisation at once (i.e. with a single pass of pixel interpolation).
+Another important feature of Dewobble is that it performs both projection changes and stabilisation at once (i.e. with a single pass of pixel interpolation).
 This has a number of advantages:
  - More efficient than 2 separate passes, therefore faster.
  - Reduces quality loss, since interpolation always results in some loss of information.
  - No cropping of intermediate frames (e.g. after stabilisation but before projection change).
 Every pixel is included as long as it can be mapped from the output to the input.